yaxitech/nix-install-pkgs-action/README.md

 ## Development notes

+After you changed `package.json`, you also need to update `npmDepsHash` in `flake.nix`.
+You can acquire the hash by running: `nix develop -c prefetch-npm-deps package-lock.json`.

 Some of the TypeScript tests invoke `nix` during test execution.
 That means if you invoke the tests through `nix`, for example as part of `nix build`, a nix that has the `recursive-nix` feature enabled is required.
 You can put the